-Vietnam reports more than 2 dozen new cases, 2nd death
+Vietnam reports more than 2 dozen new cases, 3rd death

-HANOI, Vietnam (AP) — Vietnam reported more than two dozen new cases of the coronavirus on Saturday, while a second man died of virus complications a day after the country recorded its first death from COVID-19.
+HANOI, Vietnam (AP) — Vietnam reported more than two dozen new cases of the coronavirus on Saturday, while a third person died of COVID-19 complications a day after the country reported its first-ever death from the disease.

-Of the 28 new cases, 20 are from Da Nang hospitals, six from local community transmissions in Da Nang and two Vietnamese nationals returning from Indonesia.

-Vietnam had been seen as a global success story in combating the coronavirus, with no deaths and no confirmed cases of local transmission for 99 days.
+Vietnam had been seen as a global success story in combating the coronavirus, with no confirmed cases of local transmission for 99 days.
 But a week ago, an outbreak began at a Da Nang hospital.
 It has spread to six parts of the country, including three of the largest cities, forcing authorities to reimpose virus restrictions.

 Da Nang is Vietnam’s most popular beach destination, and thousands of visitors were in the city for summer vacation.
 Across the country, authorities are rushing to test people who have returned home from the coastal city.

+Of the 28 new cases reported Saturday, 20 are from Da Nang hospitals and six are from local community transmissions in the city.
+The other two are Vietnamese nationals returning from Indonesia.

-Both men died in a hospital in Da Nang.
-The Health Ministry said a 61 year-old man died on Friday evening of septic shock and chronic kidney failure.
-The country’s first fatality was a 70-year-old man who was being treated for a kidney illness.
+The Health Ministry said the latest fatalities included a 68-year-old woman who was treated for blood cancer and a 61-year-old man who suffered septic shock and chronic kidney failure.
+The country’s first COVID-19 death was a 70-year-old man who was admitted with a kidney illness.

 Fifteen other patients with COVID-19 are in critical condition, officials said.
 All have other underlying illnesses.

-Note: This story has been corrected to show that three people in Vietnam have died from the coronavirus, not two.